Maximizing Cash Flow for Small Businesses: The Power of Current Ratio

 Deconstructing Current Assets

-Before you can calculate your current Ratio, it’s essential to understand what constitutes current assets.
+Before calculating your current Ratio, it’s essential to understand what constitutes current assets.
 Current assets typically include:

-1. Cash: This is the most liquid form of an asset and includes the physical cash on hand and any funds in your business bank accounts.
+- Cash: This is the most liquid form of an asset, encompassing both physical cash on hand and funds in your business bank accounts.

-2. Accounts Receivables: These are amounts owed to your business by customers who have purchased goods or services on credit.
+- Accounts Receivable: These are amounts owed to your business by customers who have purchased goods or services on credit.
 They are considered assets because you expect to receive payment shortly.

-3. Inventory: If your business holds inventory, it also falls under current assets.
+- Inventory: If your business holds inventory, it is also classified as a current asset.
 Inventory represents products you intend to sell and convert into cash.

 Deciphering Current Liabilities